Document Type : Original research

 Abstract

 Background: Obesity is a recognized risk factor for severe COVID-19, possibly related to chronic inflammation that disrupts immune and thrombogenic responses to pathogens as well as to impaired lung function from excess weight.
 Obesity is a common metabolic disease; approximately two in three Iraqi adult participants were overweight/obese.
+The aim of this study is to investigate the association between COVID-19 disease severity and obesity in a sample of Iraqi patients.

 Conclusions: BMI showed an association with COVID-19 Disease status, in which overweight and obese categories were had more severe symptoms (p=0.0001).
 The study revealed that males gender were associated with more severe cases of COVID-19 disease status (p=0.018).